sebastian-nagel/pywb-wiki/PyWb-Component-APIs.md

 #### pywb.rewrite

 The rewrite package deals with content rewriting necessary to replay archival content.
+It provides rewriters for HTML, CSS, JS, XML and http headers based on custom rules and a page specific url rewriter.
+The url rewriter is used to convert urls to be relative to a given archived page.

-Currently, it provides the following main interface:
+Currently, it provides the following main interface via [rewrite_content.py][3]

 `RewriteContent.rewrite_content(self, urlrewriter, headers, stream, head_insert_str = None):`